 On a cold day, holding a hot cup of chai tea is one of those simple pleasures that's hard to beat.
 This original Indian brewed tea is full of flavor and can be a great source of energy too.

-In this short guide, find out what chai tea contains (including the caffeine content), what benefits and side effects you can expect, and three tasty recipes that can rival Starbucks.
+In this short guide, find out what chai tea contains (including the caffeine content in Zest Energy Tea), what benefits and side effects you can expect, and three tasty recipes that can rival Starbucks.

 Chai tea is a flavored type of tea which contains black tea with a variety of spices.
 It's made using boiling water and milk, then typically sweetened.

 Did you know that 'chai tea' literally means 'tea tea'?
 Chai translates as tea, and masala translates as spiced.
 So, now you know what a masala chai is all about!

 Chai originates in India, where herbs and spices have been used to brew ayurvedic drinks for centuries, but the chai we know today (black tea plus spice) goes back to the 19th century when tea plantations were first established in India.

 Fast-forward to today, you can find chai tea as syrup concentrate, ready-made tea bags, and even cold-brewed in bottles.
 But that original taste of tea combined with spices remains a huge hit.